-2.1 This guidance is only applicable to the use of electronic record books on board to meet the requirements of record books under MARPOL.
-The use of an electronic record book to record operational logs is an alternative approach to a hard copy record book.
+2.2 The use of an electronic record book to record operational logs is an alternative method to a hard copy record book.
 The electronic record book may allow ships to utilize their technology to reduce administrative burdens and contribute to on board environmental initiatives, e.g. reduction of paper use.

-2.2 This guidance does not provide information on the management of electronic access to, or electronic versions of, certificates and other documents that do not log continuous operations of a ship.
+2.3 These Guidelines do not provide information on the management of electronic access to, or electronic versions of, certificates and other documents that do not log continuous operations of a ship.

-2.3 This guidance does not address the exchange of information from a ship to a company headquarters or other body, as this exchange is not a requirement of record books under MARPOL.
+2.4 These Guidelines do not address the exchange of information from a ship to a company headquarters or other body, as this exchange is not a requirement of record books under MARPOL.

-2.4 If a shipowner decides to use an electronic record book to record operational logs, instead of a hard copy record book, the following guidance should be taken into consideration by the Administration when approving the electronic record book for use.
+2.5 If a shipowner decides to use an electronic record book to record operational logs, instead of a hard copy record book, the following guidance should be taken into consideration by the Administration when approving the electronic record book for use.